evelynharthbrooke/Taliyah/commands.md

 * **ytchannel:** Sends detailed information on a chosen YouTube channel.
 * **ytvideo:** Sends detailed information on a chosen YouTube video.
 * **wikipedia:** Sends information on a chosen Wikipedia article.

+<sub>1.
+This command is recommended to only be used in Discord guilds and not direct messages.</sub>